sjpp/notes/docs/Docker/Tips.md

 # General Docker Tips and issues solutions

-## this fixes the input device is not a TTY .. see https://github.com/docker/compose/issues/5696
+## This fixes the input device is not a TTY .. see https://github.com/docker/compose/issues/5696

     export COMPOSE_INTERACTIVE_NO_CLI=1